frontenddogma/web-development-glossary/manuscript/c.md

 : Operations on the client as opposed to the server side in a client-server relationship.&nbsp;[†](#w-client-side)

 Cloaking
-: A search engine optimization (SEO) technique in which the content presented to the search engine spider is different from that presented to the user's browser.
+: A search engine optimization (SEO) technique in which the content presented to the search engine spider is different from that presented to the user’s browser.
 This can be done by delivering content based on the IP addresses or the User-Agent HTTP header of the user requesting the page.
 When a user is identified as a search engine spider, a server-side script delivers a different version of the web page, one that contains content not present on the visible page, or that is present but not searchable.
 The purpose of cloaking is sometimes to deceive search engines so they display the page when it would not otherwise be displayed (black hat SEO).
 However, it can also be a functional (though antiquated) technique for informing search engines of content they would not otherwise be able to locate.&nbsp;[†](#w-cloaking)

 Closure
 : A technique for implementing lexically scoped name binding in a language with first-class functions.
 Operationally, a closure is a record storing a function together with an environment.
 The environment is a mapping associating each free variable of the function (variables that are used locally, but defined in an enclosing scope) with the value or reference to which the name was bound when the closure was created.
 Unlike a plain function, a closure allows the function to access those captured variables through the closure’s copies of their values or references, even when the function is invoked outside their scope.&nbsp;[†](#w-closure)